pearlbea/better-img/README.md

 ## Installing

 Clone the repository.
-There are no required dependencies, although if you want use this component in browsers that do not support v1 Custom Elements and Shadow DOM, use a polyfill like [webcomponentsjs](https://github.com/webcomponents/webcomponentsjs).
+There are no required dependencies, although if you want to use this component in browsers that do not support Custom Elements v1, use the [polyfill](https://github.com/webcomponents/custom-elements).(Note that the [webcomponents-lite](https://github.com/webcomponents/webcomponentsjs) polyfill appears to cause an image error in Firefox that results in the fallback image always being displayed.)

 ## Running the tests

-To setup the testing tools, enter `npm run setup`.
-Then to run the tests, enter `wct` at the command line.
+To setup the testing tools:```npm run setup``` Then to run the tests: ```wct```.
 See the [web-component-tester](https://github.com/Polymer/web-component-tester) docs for more info.

 ## Usage